bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

   you even have used Figma for a while and you’re curious if maybe there still are some tricks you haven’t yet learned?
 Well, look no further!
 The answers to ~~all~~ some of your questions lie ahead!
 description: An interactive introduction to Figma.
-Learn enough to use Figma to make your own wireframes and sketches.
+Learn enough about how to use Figma so that you can make your own wireframes and sketches.
 links: []
 authors:
   - Herman Slyngstadli